mitodl/ol-data-platform/src/ol_dbt/docs/staging_guidelines.md

 - Ints, floats, strings to their proper format where needed.
 We can likely leverage the dbt testing framework to help with this (as oppossed to making it a manual transformation).

 ### Testing with dbt
-dbt has a [robust testing framework](https://docs.getdbt.com/docs/building-a-dbt-project/tests) that includes four out of the box tests: `uniqueness`, `not_null`, `accepted_values`, and `relationships`.
+dbt has a [testing framework](https://docs.getdbt.com/docs/building-a-dbt-project/tests) that includes four out of the box tests: `uniqueness`, `not_null`, `accepted_values`, and `relationships`.
 Guidelines:
-- Include at least one test per table, focusing particularly on "primary keys" and the outcomes of transformed data.
+- Include testing where appropriate, espcially in cases where staged fields play an important role in intermediate and mart layers.

 ### Documentation
 Raw tables, staging models, and staging fields can all be documented directly in the `.yml` files maintained in directories containing our model `.sql`.
 Guidelines: